Mandinka (song): Critical reception

-AllMusic editor Stephen Thomas Erlewine described the song as "hard-rocking".
-Jerry Smith from Music Week wrote, "The striking talents of the rather formidable Sinead O'Connor are well showcased in this dynamic number from her The Lion and the Cobra LP, and its infectuous, if unorthodox, nature deserved wide exposure."
+At the time of its release, Jerry Smith from Music Week wrote, "The striking talents of the rather formidable Sinead O'Connor are well showcased in this dynamic number from her The Lion and the Cobra LP, and its infectuous [sic], if unorthodox, nature deserved wide exposure."
 Steven Wells from NME stated that it's a "stark reminder that O'Connor is blessed with an amazing and unique voice".
-Max Bell from Number One wrote that her voice "is as striking as her looks while her scuff of the neck grabbing confidence makes you forget completely that you've no idea what a mandinka is."
+Max Bell from Number One wrote that her voice "is as striking as her looks while her scruff of the neck grabbing confidence makes you forget completely that you've no idea what a mandinka is."
 Another editor, Kate Davies, said, "Phewee.
 What a single.
 A veritable pot pourri of sounds and ideas.
 Sinead serenades, screams and strains all in the course of a few minutes."
 Roger Morton from Record Mirror felt the song "starts off with disturbingly 'Summertime Blues' style guitars and then weighs in with a worringly girlie vocal.
 It's not until the chorus, when Sinead gets out her impressive vocal claws, that you can hear what all the fuss is about."
 Sal Cinquemani from Slant noted its "indie-rock splendor".
 Sue Dando from Smash Hits opined that "this rasping, raw rock/punkesque thing is destined to be possibly the most absolutely brilliant single to never be a hit."

+In a retrospective review for the AllMusic website, editor Stephen Thomas Erlewine described the song as "hard-rocking".